JadeMatrix/Cpp-Learning-Materials/Template Metaprogramming.md

 The result of the first one is the integer `6`, while the result of the second is the string `Hello, World!`.
 (This example uses another C++11 feature, initializer lists, for brevity; without it you'd have to create the vectors first and push elements into them.)

-One difference between class/struct templates and function templates ([until C++17](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction)) is that function template parameters can be deduced from the function's arguments, making template functions act like overloaded functions.
-This doesn't require `<>` unlike default template parameters, making the two examples above even shorter:
+One difference ([until C++17](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction)) between class/struct templates and function templates is that function template parameters can be deduced from the function's arguments, making template functions act like overloaded functions.
+This doesn't require `<>` unlike default template parameters, making the example above even shorter:

 ```cpp
 sum( 0, { 1, 2, 3 } );